JampaUchoa/jampa.dev/_posts/the-tech-specs-tech-spec.md

 ### Pitch

-The purpose of this tech spec is to create a high-level document showing the importance of tech specs, like this one we begin by starting a small introduction to show what the document will be about.
+The purpose of this tech spec is to create a high-level document showing the importance of tech specs, we begin by starting a small introduction to show what the document will be about and then dive into sections.

 ### State of art